Everything You Need to Know Before Visiting Tanzania

 Best Time to Visit Tanzania

 Tanzania’s climate is shaped by its position near the equator and its varied altitude, creating two primary travel seasons: the dry season (June–October) and the green season (November–May).
-While temperatures remain relatively warm throughout the year, rainfall patterns strongly influence wildlife movement, road conditions, and overall safari experience.
+While temperatures remain relatively warm throughout the year, rainfall patterns strongly influence wildlife movement, road conditions, and the overall safari experience.

 The dry season, from June to October, is widely considered the prime wildlife-viewing period.
 During these months, rainfall is minimal, grasses become shorter, and natural water sources begin to shrink.
 As a result, animals concentrate around permanent rivers and watering holes, making them easier to locate and observe.
 In Serengeti National Park, large herds gather in open plains, and predator activity increases as lions, leopards, and cheetahs take advantage of exposed prey.
 In the Ngorongoro Crater, the already dense wildlife population becomes even more visible due to reduced vegetation cover.
 Skies are generally clear, humidity is lower, and photography conditions are excellent.
-This period also coincides with the dramatic river crossings of the Great Migration in northern Serengeti between July and September.
+This period also coincides with the dramatic river crossings of the Great Migration in the northern Serengeti between July and September.

 The green season, from November to May, transforms Tanzania’s landscapes into vibrant ecosystems.
 Short rains usually begin in November and December, followed by a drier interval, and then heavier rains between March and May.
 The scenery becomes lush, rivers flow more strongly, and migratory birds arrive from Europe and Asia, making it an exceptional period for birdwatching.
 From January to March, the southern Serengeti plains host the calving season, when hundreds of thousands of wildebeest give birth within a concentrated timeframe.
 This attracts high predator activity and offers some of the most dynamic wildlife interactions of the year.